dkettchen/popular_ship_stats/visualisation/ao3_femslash_rankings_2014_2023/analysis_2014_2023_femslash_data.md

 F.e. in 2020, there was only one ship represented which happened to rank 47th, singlehandedly making for the highest average of its category over the entire period.

-When looking at the average of all years' averages, white- and east asian-involved ships on average rank slightly above the halfway point, with east asian-involved ones ranking slightly higher than white ones.
+When looking at the average of all years' averages, white- and east asian-involved ships on average rank slightly above the halfway point, with white-involved ones ranking slightly higher than east asian-involved ones.
-Both other categories rank lower, with non-white and non-east asian ships ranking the lowest out of all the categories.
+Both other categories rank lower, with non-white and non-east asian ships ranking the lowest out of all the categories by quite a margin.

 This means that not only are there less ships per category in this same order, they are also lower ranked on average.